aoladuti1/dynarray/README.md

 + Partitioning

-+ Option to set an internal comparator for an instance
++ Option to set an internal comparator for a DynArray instance

 + When `sort()` is called or the DynArray is marked as sorted, either binary or combined binary and linear search are used in look-up